RSaab/rss-scraper/Readme.md

 To start: `./start_production.sh`
 To stop:`./stop_production.sh`

+Note: certificates should be created in the nginx project folder using the following commands

+`openssl dhparam -out dhparam.pem 2048`

+`openssl req -x509 -nodes -days 365 -newkey rsa:2048 -keyout nginx-selfsigned.key -out nginx-selfsigned.crt`

+I only included certificates in this git repo for ease of deployement, however in an actual project repo these would not be pushed to a git repo

 #### Creating a super user for manual testing
 Run the `./createsuperuser.sh` script and enter the user details